For the purposes of this chapter, the term:

 (iv) The organization and administration of athletic training programs.

 (B) Nothing in subparagraph (A) of this paragraph shall be construed as authorizing:

-(i) The diagnosis of a physical disability, massaging of the superficial soft tissues of the body, or the use of X rays, radium, or electricity for cauterization or surgery by an athletic trainer;
+(i) The rendering of a medical diagnosis or opinion regarding a physical disability or the use of X rays, radium, or electricity for cauterization or surgery by an athletic trainer;